quanyumath/STTF/README.txt

 This is MATLAB implementation of paper "Multi-tubal Rank Of Third Order Tensor And Related Low Rank Tensor Completion Problem".
 Only for demo Use.
-If you have questions about the code, please email: QuYuan527@163.com
+If you have questions about the code, please email: quanyu@tju.edu.cn